-I Conserving & E nha ınci ing Bio dive ersi ty 8 k La and scape S Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (Ig) The habitat and water quality of rivers and wetlands will be enhanced through commencement of positive management initiatives guided by catchment management planning.
+I Conserving & E nha nci ng Bio div ersi ty 8 k La andsc apes Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 11/50 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (Ig) The habitat and water quality of rivers and wetlands will be enhanced through commencement of positive management initiatives guided by catchment management planning.
 5. This outcome has been achieved because the River Dee catchment management partnership is actively developing projects.
 The River Spey catchment management partnership has been reformed and now active.
 The River South Esk Catchment Partnership are implementing the South Esk Catchment Management Plan.
 Catchment Management Planning for the Rivers Dee, Spey and South Esk to be embedded and coordinating work.
-All partners to support the development of the catchment management partnerships (Ih) The diversity of rocks, minerals, landforms and soils of international, national and regional value will be safeguarded and more widely appreciated, together with the natural processes underpinning them.
+All partners to support the development of the catchment management partnerships (Ii) The diversity of rocks, minerals, landforms and soils of international, national and regional value will be safeguarded and more widely appreciated, together with the natural processes underpinning them.
 5. This outcome has been achieved because an audit of important features of geodiversity was undertaken by the British Geological Survey in 2009 and the final report was received in March 2010.
 This is a key step in ensuring wide recognition of the significance and value of geodiversity in the National Park.
 Geological Audit will be completed by 2012 Ensuring the audit is disseminated and used